ideabrian/claude-automation/README.md

 - 🌍 **Any language** - JavaScript, Python, Ruby, Go, Rust, and more
 - 📦 **Any framework** - React, Vue, Django, Rails, Laravel, and more
 - ☁️ **Any platform** - Vercel, Netlify, CloudFlare, AWS, and more
+- 🔄 **Project Transformer** - Transform any project into something new in minutes

 ## 🚀 Quick Start